 “I might not be able to draw it.
 It’s probably more likely that I won’t be able to.
 I wonder if I’ll have it in me to continue,” he said.

-Attack On Titan Manga Compared To The Anime Adaptation: The Third Season Diverged Significantly
+Attack On Titan Manga Compared To The Anime Adaptation: Part 1 Of The Third Season Diverged Significantly

 The first cour of Season 1 adapted 20 chapters, while the second cour adapted 16 chapters with 12 episodes.
 Similarly, the Clash of the Titans story arc of Season 2 was a ratio of 16 chapters to 12 episodes.
 Without getting into spoilers, Attack On Titan Season 3 attempted to adapt two story arcs composed of 20 chapters each.
 Therefore, the third season adapted the chapters at a rapid pace compared to the second season.